Knuthenborg, Kragenæs and Dodekalitten: You must see that on Lolland is written by Jacob Gowland Jørgensen.

 The images of a grinning prime minister have gone around the world.
 The day Mette Frederiksen was to tell the Folketing that the state had bought the last four circus elephants and an accompanying camel is one of the more cheerful moments in the Danish people's government.

-It was later decided that Knuthenborg Safari Park should take over the country's last four circus elephants, Lara, Djungla, Jenny and Ramboline, and we naturally had to experience them.
-A large area had been made for the four giants, and it was a tributary of rank.
+It was later decided that Lolland and Knuthenborg Safari Park should take over the country's last four circus elephants, Lara, Djungla, Jenny and Ramboline, and of course we had to experience them.
+A large area had been made for the four giants, and it was a tributary piece of rank.
 The chattering ladies were now reasonably untouched by all the attention, and looked as if they had enjoyed getting on the grass.
 Quite literally.

 We ended Knuthenborg by visiting the monkeys, where the lemurs are just a huge favorite.
 After seeing them in the open air on Madagascar I'm a fan.